robert-godlewski/crm_app/README.md

 # Product Backlog
 * Create an automation email reminder to send to the user about their assigned task.
-* Add in a warning page before deleting an account
+* Add in a warning page before deleting a user account (Deletion warning page)
-* Create a calendar page to see when an where things are due.
+* Create a calendar page to see when an where things are due (Calendar View), currently only have List View.
 * Add in a notes page and people so that users can interact.
-* Create a desktop app version of this app.
+* Create a desktop app version of this app using Docker.
-* Create a mobile app version using Swift/Java (need to learn both of these languages)
+* Create a mobile app version using Swift/Java.

 # Citing work
 For datetime module for class details on the python documentation: https://docs.python.org/3/library/datetime.html Also look at both Flask and Bootstrap documentation for more info.

+# Todos
+* Apply some of the Backlog Features.
+* Instead of outright deleting a task how about adding in another list of tasks done in another table for later reference.
+* Use React.js to make the reminder automation smoother, making Flask more like an API - Useful references for Flask-React: https://towardsdatascience.com/build-deploy-a-react-flask-app-47a89a5d17d9

+# Development details
+Development code is running on http://localhost:8000/

+Inorder for the application to work you will need to add in a project_key.py file for sensitive information like mySQL_password (string) and flask_key (string).
+Put this file under flask_app/config/.